fkarg/fkarg.github.io/home/now.md

 I really enjoy dancing (Latin and Standard), which I started again a few weeks ago.

+## Server
+Recently I got myself a server.
+I'm now learning a lot about configuration and administration.
+You can find it on [fkarg.de](https://fkarg.de).
+No guarantee for uptime, I'm playing around a lot.

-## Rationality Meetup
+## Organizing Meetups
-I'm an active member of Karlsruhe Rationality, a weekly meetup to talk about character development, transhumanism, how to make better decisions, the future, and many other things with very smart people.
-You can find our group schedule and public meetings [here][ka-rat].
+About a year ago, we initiated [Karlsruhe Rationality][ka-rat], a weekly meetup to talk about character development, transhumanism, how to make better decisions, the future, and many other fascinating topics.

 ---

 You might also be interested in my [about][about] page.

 ---
-**Edit**: last updated on 2021-10-03
+**Edit**: last updated on 2021-10-15

 [books]: https://fkarg.me/2019-09-12-books/
 [about]: ../about/